Sowbugs & Pillbugs

 How to Identify Sowbugs & Pillbugs

-Sowbugs and pillbugs (roly-polies) are crustaceans, not insects—they're related to shrimp and crabs.
+Sowbugs and pillbugs (roly-polies) are crustaceans, not insects.
+They're closer cousins to shrimp and crabs than to anything else in your yard.
 Pillbugs roll into a ball when disturbed; sowbugs cannot.
-Both have segmented, oval bodies with seven pairs of legs.
-They have two tail-like appendages (more visible on sowbugs).
+Both have segmented, oval bodies with seven pairs of legs and two tail-like appendages (more visible on sowbugs).

 Sowbugs & Pillbugs Behavior & Habits